Articles by Ken Shaw

 Ken Shaw brings not only a wealth of journalistic experience to his role at CTV News Toronto, but also an exceptional record of community service.
-Since April, 2001, he has been the Co-Anchor of Toronto’s #1 newscast – CTV NEWS AT NOON and CTV NEWS AT SIX.
+Since April 2001, he has served as Co-Anchor of Toronto’s most-watched local newscasts – CTV NEWS AT NOON and CTV NEWS AT SIX.
 Shaw was named Best Local News Anchor at the 2014 Canadian Screen Awards.

-Shaw joined CTV Toronto as a reporter in 1979, while at the same time reporting on major Canadian news stories for American network news programs including ABC's GOOD MORNING AMERICA, NIGHTLINE, and NBC’s THE TODAY SHOW.
-He started anchoring the 11:30 p.m. newscast at CTV in 1981, and was named the National Editor in 1998.
-From 1999 to 2001, Ken Shaw became familiar to viewers across Canada as the Weekday Anchor for CTV News Channel.
+Shaw joined CTV Toronto as a reporter in 1979, while at the same time reporting on major Canadian news stories for American network news programs including ABC's GOOD MORNING AMERICA and NIGHTLINE, and NBC’s THE TODAY SHOW.
+He was named anchor of the 11:30 p.m. newscast at CTV in 1981, and was named the station’s National Editor in 1998.
+From 1999 to 2001, Shaw became familiar to viewers across Canada as the Weekday Anchor for CTV News Channel.

-The seeds of broadcasting were planted in 1972, when Shaw became a technical trainee for Baton Broadcasting, which today is known as CTV News.
-From these humble beginnings, he became a co-writer and actor for a sitcom SHH!
+Shaw made his first foray into broadcasting in 1972 when he became a technical trainee for Baton Broadcasting, which today is known as CTV News.
+From these humble beginnings, he became a co-writer and actor for the sitcom SHH!
 IT’S THE NEWS.
 On March 31, 1981, Shaw conducted a special report about gun control in Canada that led ABC’s NIGHTLINE.
 The story aired the day after the assassination attempt on U.S. president Ronald Reagan.

-On June 8, 2012 Shaw received an honourary Doctor of Laws from University of Ontario Institute of Technology.
+In 2012, Shaw received an honourary Doctor of Laws from the University of Ontario Institute of Technology.

 He speaks English and a bit of French.